bandohq/docs/welcome/overview-1.md

 ## Off-chain Fulfillers

-Whitelisted entities that can fulfill user’s requests across one or many products and services.
+Whitelisted entities that can fulfill your user’s requests across one or many products and services.

 ### Get Started